BatteriesMarch 29, 20268 min read

 Enphase IQ Battery 5P vs Tesla Powerwall 3: Arizona Comparison 2026

 The Enphase IQ Battery 5P and Tesla Powerwall 3 are the two most popular VPP-compatible batteries for Arizona homeowners.
 Both qualify for every available incentive, but they take fundamentally different design approaches.
+Both are compatible with the APS Virtual Power Plant program.
 Here is how they compare.

 Side-by-Side Comparison